Pera Connect

 You have to follow these steps to a sign transaction.

-Set up algosdk client
+1. Set up `algosdk` client

 const algod = new algosdk.Algodv2("", CLIENT_SERVER_URL, CLIENT_SERVER_PORT);

-2. Set up Transactions
+2\.
+Set up `Transactions`

 const suggestedParams = await algod.getTransactionParams().do();